arraypad/php-memoize/README.md

 =========
 php-memoize is a PHP extension which transparently caches PHP functions, much like [Perl's Memoize module](http://perldoc.perl.org/Memoize.html).

-It uses APC or memcached for the caching, so values persist between requests.
+It uses APC or memcached for the caching, so values can persist between requests.

 Usage
 =====